ubirch/ubirch-client-go/README.md

 ```

 ### Uniqueness of hashes
-Every anchored data hash, and therefore the data, **must be universally unique**.
+Every anchored data hash, and therefore the data, **must be unique**.
+The UBIRCH backend will reject the request with response code `409` if the same hash has been sent previously.

-This can be achieved by adding, for example, a UUID and timestamp to the data before hashing, i.e.:
+Uniqueness can be achieved by adding a UUID and timestamp to the data before hashing.
+For example:
 ```json
 {"id": "605b91b4-49be-4f17-93e7-f1b14384968f", "ts": 1585838578, "data": "1234567890"}
 ```